 “Melchizedek.”
-“Melchizedek” is perhaps more easily understood if it spelled “Melchi-zedek” (“My king is righteousness”).
-It is noteworthy that at this point during the time of Abraham, “Salem” (Jerusalem) was ruled by a godly king, but when Joshua entered the land some 450 years later, Jerusalem was ruled by Adoni-Zedek (“My lord is righteousness”) who was a very ungodly king and organized a confederation of armies to attack Gibeon, which had made peace with Joshua (Josh.
+“Melchizedek” is perhaps more easily understood if it is spelled as a hyphenated word, “Melchi-zedek” (“My king is righteousness”).
+It is noteworthy that at this point during the time of Abraham, “Salem” (Jerusalem) was ruled by a godly king, but when Joshua entered the land some 450 years later, Jerusalem was ruled by Adoni-zedek (“My lord is righteousness”) who was a very ungodly king and organized a confederation of armies to attack Gibeon, which had made peace with Joshua (Josh.
 10:1-5).

 “bread and wine.”
-This would not have ordinarily been any kind of grand reception in the biblical world; in fact, it is so ordinary that to a man of Abram’s wealth and stature it would have been an insult.
+This would not have ordinarily been any kind of grand reception in the biblical world; in fact, it is so ordinary that to a man of Abram’s wealth and stature, it would have been an insult.
 The bread and wine are mentioned because they prefigure the death of Jesus Christ, as he showed us at the Last Supper.
 It is likely that with, or after, the bread and wine that other food was brought out.
-We know that Abram knew about the coming Messiah, and in fact would begin to offer his son in a way that pictured the Messiah (Gen. 22:1-18).
+We know that Abram knew about the coming Messiah, and in fact, would begin to offer his son in a way that pictured the Messiah (Gen. 22:1-18).
 This verse shows that Melchizedek also knew much about the coming Messiah.

 “a priest.”
 The Hebrew text does not read “the priest,” even though many English versions have that reading.
 The Hebrew text is “a priest,” and that is likely.
 At this early time before Israel existed and thus before God chose Israel to be His chosen people, people who believed were His people, and there is little reason to doubt that some of those people acted as priests to God, not just Melchizedek.